Generative AI for Software Architecture. Applications, Challenges, and Future Directions: Results

 The requirement-to-architecture-to-code illustrates efforts to optimize the entire process from requirements to architecture to code generation.
-Using this SDLC arch, \oscite{Data23} presented in its video tutor an LLM-based copilot of such an SDLC arch.
-Similarly, in a position paper, \oscite{Raghavan24} presented an LLM-based assisted architectural design and implementation based on software requirements.
+Using this SALC arch, \glcite{Data23} presented in its video tutor an LLM-based copilot of such a SALC arch.
+Similarly, in a position paper, \wlcite{Raghavan24} presented an assisted architecture LLM based on LLM-based software on LLM-based one requirement.

-The distribution of studies indicates that the significant use of LLMs is at the beginning of the SDLC, e.g., during requirement analysis as well as architectural design, with less effort going toward changing or reorganizing existing architectures.
+The distribution of studies indicates that the significant use of LLMs is at the beginning of the SALC, e.g., during requirement analysis as well as architectural design, with less effort going toward changing or reorganizing existing architectures.